Reginald Hallward

-Reginald Francis Hallward (1858 – 30 March 1948) was a British artist who was born at Sandown on the Isle of Wight.
+Reginald Francis Hallward (1858 – 30 March 1948) was a British artist.
 He was a glassmaker, poet, painter and book designer.
 He is best known for his stained glass and light glass works for British churches.
-Hallward founded a publishing business to publish his and his wife's books of poetry.
-Following World War I, Hallward created memorials for World War I soldiers in England, France and Belgium.
+Hallward founded a publishing business to publish his and his wife, Adelaide's, poetry.
+Following World War I, Hallward created war memorials in England, France and Belgium.

 Some of his projects involved his wife, an artist and poet, and his daughter, also an artist.

 Education

-He privately educated before studying at the Slade School of Fine Art and the Royal College of Art.
+Born at Sandown on the Isle of Wight, he was privately educated before studying at the Slade School of Fine Art and the Royal College of Art.

 Career

-Hallward was the Hon.
-Secretary of the Clergy and Artists' Association over the control of which he publicly disputed with the Bishop of Rochester.
+Hallward was the honorary secretary of the Clergy and Artists' Association over the control of which he publicly disputed with the Bishop of Rochester.

 Glasswork

 Hallward worked on stained glass and also painted tempera murals for several churches and throughout his life painted landscapes in oil.
-He was a regular exhibitor at the Royal Academy and the New English Art Club as well as the Royal Society of British Artists and the Dowdeswell Gallery in London organised several exhibitions of his work.
+He was a regular exhibitor at the Royal Academy and the New English Art Club as well as the Royal Society of British Artists.
+The Dowdeswell Gallery in London organised several exhibitions of his work.
 He worked with Christopher Whall as a glassmaker during Whall's time at Dorking.

 Hallward utilised the British Arts and Crafts style for his glasswork.
 He preferred to outline in black paint rather than have all his outlines in leaded glass.
 To ensure the quality he desired, he performed all the tasks for generating the final product.
 The tasks included "painting, firing and leading with his own hands."